qfpl/blog/content/snippets/projects/courses/posts.md

 ---
-title: Functional programming courses
+title: Functional Programming Courses
 ---

-We run courses to help people get into functional programming.
+Courses to kickstart or further your knowledge of functional programming.